sumup-oss/circuit-ui/.changeset/tough-cycles-fail.md

 '@sumup/circuit-ui': major
 ---

-Removed the deprecated `children` prop from the `ButtonGroup` component.
+Removed the deprecated `children` prop from the `ButtonGroup` component, use the `actions` prop instead.